LedgerHQ/connect-kit/packages/connect-kit-loader/README.md

 ## Support status

 Ledger Connect is currently only supported on Safari iOS.
-There are two edge cases in the detection logic
+There are two edge cases in the detection logic:

-- Safari on iPadOS is shown as supported if the user requests the mobile website, as it sets the userAgent string to be the same as iOS, otherwise the userAgent string is the same as Safari on MacOS, which is not supported yet;
+- Safari on iPadOS is shown as supported if the user requests the mobile website, as it sets the userAgent string to be the same as iOS, otherwise the userAgent string is the same as Safari on MacOS, which is not supported yet.
 - Brave on iOS is shown as supported because it sets the userAgest string to be the same as Safari on iOS, but Connect will not work.